riscv/sail-riscv/doc/ReadingGuide.md

 various ISA options (e.g. RV32 or RV64, number of PMP entries), the memory map and whether various extensions are enabled.
-Users of the model can provide their own configuration file based on the [sample template](../config/config.json.in).
-The Sail compiler generates a JSON schema for the configuration in `sail_riscv_config_schema.json`;
+Users of the model can provide their own configuration file based on the [sample template](../config/config.json.in) or on the configurations generated during the build process under the `config` subdirectory of the build directory.

-this schema file is used to validate the user-provided configuration (as indicated by the purple arrow).
+The Sail compiler generates a JSON schema for the configuration in `sail_riscv_config_schema.json`; this schema file is used to validate the user-provided configuration (as indicated by the purple arrow).